Chihche-Liew/The-Color-of-Finance-Words-Replication-and-Optimization/README.md

 # Fine-Tuning BERT
 The `FineTuneBert` is at the center of our current research push, we are trying to fine tune Google Bert to achieve more accurate text-based real-time earnings predictions.

+# Explaining BERT by Shapley Value
+The `BertShap` uses shap library to explain the in-sample bert attention/word importance.